sabertazimi/awesome-notes/programming/web/css/cssBasicNotes.md

 - when there is some free space left: true width = `flex-basis` (or `width`) + `flex-grow`/sum of `flex-grow`
 - when there is not enough space: true width = `flex-basis` (or `width`) - `flex-shrink`/sum of `flex-shrink`
+- text nodes and pseudo-elements can be flex children

 #### Useful shorthand of `flex`